The Number One Problem Most Business Coaches Face

 The funny thing is you might be amazing at how you help clients and still struggle to get new clients.
 Even though the skills are similar it’s different.

 When you put systems in place for your clients they are doing the selling.
-Even if you do some of the sales for them you are selling their services or products.
+Even if you do some of the sales for them you are selling their services or products and if you have employees the use of a paystub generator can help handling this.
 There is a big difference.

 When you represent yourself all kinds of personal and emotional baggage come up for you to deal with.
 The problem is most coaches aren’t aware of this and they have no idea what to do about it.